hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Additionally, the tests require a set of files to start off with.
 These consist of four cloud files in RAW format, named `{user}-wii1.hdd`, `{user}-wii2.hdd`, `{user}-wii3.hdd`, and `{user}-wii4.hdd`; and one ssh public key named `{user}-wik3.pub`.
 They should be placed in the `unit_tests/web_tests/misc_files` directory.

-In order to set up the tests on a new server, the `unit-test` server in `.csv2/unit-test/settings.yaml` must be modified accordingly.
+In order to set up the tests on a new server, the `unit-test` server in `.csv2/unit-test/settings.yaml` must be modified accordingly, and the login credentials if necessary.
 The `server_url` variable in `web_test_setup_cleanup` should also be modified to match the new server.

 The status tests additionally require the system time to be set to the correct time zone.
 This is a non-issue on a computer that is already set up, but is important on a virtual machine.